Thirty was so strange for me. I have really had to come to terms with the fact that I am now a walking and talking adult.

 It is Time You Started Taking Your Own Advice

 All throughout my life, I have taken the advice of others, some good, and some bad.
 I recently found myself at the bottom of the barrel, trying to discover why I didn’t think that my advice was good enough for me, but it was perfect for someone else.
 Recently, since I turned thirty, I have taken my advice and things are looking up.
 I had a friend whose father recently passed away and when I went to comfort her, all I could think about was Gaje, my six-year-old that had passed in 2007.
 I thought about all the things that people said and why they said them.
-I had a friend call me up and ask what they should say to them since she had never had anyone pass away like.
+I had a friend call me up and ask what they should say to them since she had anyone pass away like this.
 I thought about it and told her to not say anything at all, let them do the speaking and just be a friend and listen.
-I approached the house and started to offer my condolences but then something happened.
+I approached the house and offered my condolences, but then something happened.
 My friend knew that her father was on his deathbed and that it was only a matter of time before he would pass away, so the death did not come as a shock.
-She was still hurt and I could tell that she had cried recently.
-I gave her a hug and before I could speak, she started to talk about her dad.
+She was still hurt, and I could tell that she had cried recently.
+I gave her a hug and before I could speak; she talked about her dad.
 She was going through photos for the funeral home and needed my advice.
 I was there to comfort her and not to tell her how sorry I was.
 She did not need to hear this; she needed a friend.
 I could be a friend, after all, this was the advice that I had given our other friend.
 Taking your own advice is some of the best advice that I can give you at this point in your life.

 The only time you really live fully is from thirty to sixty.
 The young are slaves to dreams; the old servants of regrets.
 Only the middle-aged have all their five senses in the keeping of their wits.

 Regrets are for those who are Still Not Willing to Change